Makran: Buddhist and Hindu past

 Hiuen Tsang considered the script which was in use in Makran to be "much the same as India", but the spoken language "differed a little from that of India".

 Early medieval times

 The Hindu Sewa dynasty ruled much of Baluchistan up until the 7th century CE.
-The Sibi division carved out of Quetta division still derives its name from Rani Sewi, the queen of the Hindu Sewa dynasty.
+The Sibi Division derives its name from Rani Sewi, the queen of the Sewa dynasty.
+Makran was a part of the Hindu Chach dynasty until the 7th-century CE.

-In 635 or 636 CE, the Hindu Brahman dynasty controlled parts of Balochistan.